PKumar-2002/Face-Detection-Using-OpenCV/README.md

 Welcome to the Face Detection Application, a real-time face detection system using OpenCV and Tkinter.
 This application demonstrates the power of computer vision with an interactive and user-friendly interface.

+# Key features:

+- Multiple detection modes:

+  - Haar + Canny and Haar + Sobel edge overlays

+  - Haar cascade face tracking with a Kalman filter prediction

+  - Haar + Hough circle detection inside detected face regions

+  - A pre-trained CNN (OpenCV’s SSD model) for more robust face bounding boxes

+  - An “all-in-one” mode that runs Haar, CNN and Kalman in combination

+- Interactive controls:

+  - “Start Camera” button to begin the live feed

+  - Toggle buttons (CED, SED, KFR, HTR, CNN, AAM) to switch between detection algorithms

+  - Dynamic display of bounding boxes, edge overlays and predicted face centers

+Under the hood it uses OpenCV’s DNN module for the CNN detector, cv2.CascadeClassifier for Haar cascades, NumPy for data handling, and PIL/ImageTk to render frames in the Tkinter window.

 ## Features

 - **Multiple Detection Techniques**: Includes Haar Cascade, Canny and Sobel Edge Detection, Kalman Filter, Hough Circle Transform, and CNN.